-The agency will take the following actions to improve retention of females, racial/ethnic minorities, and individuals with disabilities:
+The Office will take the following actions to improve retention of females, racial/ethnic minorities, and individuals with disabilities:

-- Implement cross-learning programs to develop employee's skill and competencies. - Provide quality on-boarding orientations. - Announce training opportunities to all employees. - Broadly announce all promotion and transfer opportunities. - Provide unconscious bias training to all employees. - Ensure all new hires receive inclusive workplace e-learning training. - Provide leadership/managers/supervisors with training on affirmative action plans, implementation, ongoing review, and corrective efforts.
-First quarter will include determining specifics and timing for this training.
+- Implement cross-learning programs to develop employee's skill and competencies. - Provide quality on-boarding orientations. - Announce training opportunities to all employees. - Broadly announce all promotion and transfer opportunities. - Provide unconscious bias training to all employees. - Ensure all new hires receive inclusive workplace e-learning training.